How would you treat the uninvited guest?

 · Be prepared in advance for the unexpected guests.

-We often barbecue on summer evenings and on certain occasions we prefer to just hang out as a family by the barbecue spot for a while before actually starting the barbecue.
+We often barbecue on summer evenings, and on certain occasions we prefer to just hang out as a family by the barbecue.

 We talk about old times and other plans.
 It always feels good to be able to connect after a long day.